New Community Project

 Visit this north-of-the-Arctic Circle community Gwich'in by birth, caribou by culture.
 Hike and camp in sight of the Brooks Range.
 Learn about the threat of drilling in the Arctic National Wildlife Refuge and the impacts of global warming.
 Enjoy traditional foods, experience Gwich'in life and customs, maybe see migrating caribou.
 Spectacular!

 Trek into the Paloung hill tribe areas, travel by boat through the delta to visit this SE Asian country in transition.
 Quality time with our reforestation partner and trekking guide Jimmy Zan in the hills and with women's groups in the delta who are thriving, thanks to NCP-supported microloan programs.
 Lodging in village settings for an up-close encounter with the life, culture and hospitality of communities.

 New Community Project Learning Tours will take you to places where earth and its people are struggling.
 Whether it's the rainforest, the Arctic, or places where people live in poverty and desperation, you'll have a first-hand look at troubling situations as well as the resilience and determination of those who live there--and in the process have the experience of a lifetime!

 Learning Tour goals:

 NCP hopes for intergenerational groups for each Learning Tour, and past trips have included folks from high school sophomores (and sometimes younger when accompanied by an adult) to senior citizens.
 Youth and young adults may apply for scholarship assistance.
 See the list of up-coming trips for more information about specific Learning Tours.
-Contact NCP director David Radcliff (888-800-2985) for more information.
+Contact NCP director David Radcliff (phone and email below) for more information.